How Much Emergency Water to Store: Complete Guide

 - Store in a cool, dark, chemical-free area

-- Set rotation reminders for every 6 to 12 months
+- Set rotation reminders for every 6–12 months

-- Include water for pets and any special medical needs
+- Include water for pets and special medical needs

-- Keep a laminated card with bleach ratios near your storage
+- Keep a laminated bleach-ratio card near your storage

 Fill the jugs from your tap.
 Write the date on them with a permanent marker.
-Set a reminder on your phone for six months from now.
-Buy a $10 pack of water purification tablets and toss them in a drawer near your storage.
+Set a reminder on your phone for six months out.
+Grab a $10 pack of chlorine dioxide tablets and toss them in a drawer near your storage.
 That’s it — you’ve started.

-Then next month, add more.
+Next month, add more.
 The month after that, add a purification system.
 Build the habit, build the supply, and build the confidence that comes from knowing your household can handle what’s coming.
-In my experience, the families who do this — even imperfectly, even slowly — never regret it.
+In my experience — across dozens of real-world events responding as a FEMA-trained emergency management professional — the families who do this, even imperfectly, even slowly, never regret it.
 The ones who keep planning to start tomorrow are the ones I worry about.